Quantum-inspired identification of complex cellular automata: Background

-\textbf{Classifying Cellular Automata}.
 The state of an ECA can be represented as an infinite one-dimensional chain of binary cells that evolve dynamically in time.
 At timestep $t$, the states of the cells are given by $x_i^t \in \mathcal{A} = \{0,1\}$, where $i$ is the spatial index.
 Between each timestep, the states of each cell evolve synchronously according to a local update rule $x_{i}^{t} = \mathcal{F}(x^{t-1}_{i-1}, x^{t-1}_{i}, x^{t-1}_{i+1})$.
 There are $2^{2^3} = 256$ different possible such rules, each defining a different ECA~\cite{Wolfram1984a}.
 A rule number is specified by converting the string of possible outcomes for each past configuration from binary into decimal as illustrated in \figref{fig.ECA}(a).
 After accounting for symmetries (relabelling $0$ and $1$, and mirror images), $88$ independent rules remain.
 Each of these rules can yield very different behaviour, motivating their grouping into classes.
-One such popular classification is that of Wolfram~\cite{Wolfram1984a, Wolfram1984b}, describing four distinct classes: (I) trivial, (II) periodic, (III) chaotic, and (IV) complex (see \figref{fig.ECA}(b)).
-Classes I, II and III are all considered simple, in the sense their future behaviour is statistically easy to describe.
+One such popular classification is that of Wolfram~\cite{Wolfram1984a, Wolfram1984b}, describing four distinct classes (see \figref{fig.ECA}(b)): \begin{description} \itemsep{-0.3em} \item[Class I]\emph{Trivial.} The ECA evolves to a uniform state. \item[Class II]\emph{Periodic.} The ECA evolves into a stable or periodic state. \item[Class III]\emph{Chaotic.} The ECA evolves into a seemingly random state with no discernable structure. \item[Class IV]\emph{Complex.} The ECA forms structures in its state that can interact with each other. \end{description} Classes I, II and III are all considered simple, in the sense their future behaviour is statistically easy to describe.
 However, Class IV ECAs are deemed complex, as they enable highly non-trivial forms of information processing, including some capable of universal computation~\cite{Cook2004}.